collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 > _« An important observation is that, as a consequence of dealing with independent nodes, **each one will have its own notion of time**.
 In other words, we cannot assume that there is something like a global clock.
 This lack of a common reference of time leads to fundamental questions regarding the synchronization and coordination within a distributed system. »_ Maarten van Steen, and Andrew S. Tanenbaum.
 “A Brief Introduction to Distributed Systems.”
 Computing 98, no. 10, October 2016.

 Indeed, each device has different physical clocks, each of them having a different time origin and furthermore a different speed.
-Most of the time, i.e. when we use our computers in our daily life, this is something we don't perceive as users, but only because our computers are constantly synchronizing themselves with distant reference clocks through the network, using the Network Time Protocol (NTP).
+Most of the time, i.e. when we use our computers in our daily life, this is something we don't perceive as users, but only because our computers are constantly synchronizing themselves with reference clocks through the network thanks to the [Network Time Protocol (NTP)](https://en.wikipedia.org/wiki/Network_Time_Protocol).

 We could consider at this point that the problem is solved, i.e. let's use NTP!
 But unfortunately the problem is a bit more complicated in our context.

 First, we cannot always assume that our devices will be connected to the Internet and thus able to connect to a NTP server.
 Indeed, in many situations, you will have to and/or want to create you own local network, and this, for several reasons: e.g. the venue where your artwork is presented has a poor network installation, you want to have some control over what happen on the network to make sure the bandwidth is properly used, etc.

 Second, when you want to produce sounds in a synchronized way, the clocks that are of interest for you are not the _system clocks_ but the _audio clocks_.
-Furthermore, we cannot assume that these two clocks, the system and the audio clocks, 1. share the same origin, e.g. the origin of `AudioContext.currentTime` is defined as when the context is created, and 2. that they even advance at the same speed, i.e. this is likely that the system and the sound card won't share the same physical clock.
+Furthermore, we cannot assume that these two clocks, the system and the audio clocks, 1. share the same origin, e.g. the origin of `AudioContext.currentTime` is defined as when the context is resumed, and 2. that they even advance at the same speed, i.e. this is likely that the system and the sound card don't share the same physical clock.

 For all these reason, it is important in our context to have some way of synchronizing _arbitrary clocks_ without relying on external resources such as a NTP server.